It really happened.

 I realize that the term “hot seat” can mean a dizzying number of things depending on who you ask, so I’ll give you the definition that I always use:

 Hot seat: A coach who is on the hot seat finds himself in the position of needing to win more games than betting experts predict him to in order to keep his job, or needing to win games more quickly and immediately than his average counterpart in the sport.
-This coach is not necessarily in immediate danger of being fired, but if things continue to go the way they were to put him on the hot seat, this is subject to change.
-Think of him as the guy who gets called into his boss’s office and gets told that things need to change and improvements need to be made by a certain date.
+This coach is not necessarily in immediate danger of being fired, but if things continue to go the way they were going to put him on the hot seat in the hot seat in the first place, this is subject to change.
+Think of him as the guy who gets called into his boss’s office, is told that things need to change and improvements need to be made by a certain date, and is placed on a “Performance Improvement Plan.”

 …which is bad, but significantly less bleak of a state for a coach to be in than this…

-Dead man walking: a coach who is completely and utterly in over his head, has totally lost the fan base and team and there is absolutely nothing he can do to save his job.
+Dead man walking: a coach who is completely and utterly in over his head, has totally lost the fan base and team and there is absolutely nothing he can do to save his job short of reaching the national semifinals or winning the SEC.
 For this coach, it’s a matter of when, not if, he’ll be fired.

 We are not at that latter stage for Jim McElwain- at least, not yet.
 That seems to be a better label for Butch Jones than McElwain.
 But forget that for now.
 We are squarely in the vicinity of the above definition of hot seat.
 And you don’t have to agree with me that this is the end-all-be-all definition of the term hot seat, but at this point, it’s pretty difficult to argue that the words in the first quote bracket following the words “hot seat” don’t pretty much pinpoint Jim McElwain’s status.